pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/04-timeline.rst

 Pages define the web page that is shown to the participant at a given point in time, and have fixed content that is the same for all participants.
-We covered them in detail in the previous topic, :doc:`03-pages`.
+We covered them in detail in the previous chapter, :doc:`03-pages`.

 Page makers
 ~~~~~~~~~~~